Contact Form 7 Review: The Best Free Contact Form Plugin For WordPress?

 Then it’s up to you to add a suitable label to describe the purpose of the field to your visitors and form users.

 Once you understand the system, creating custom forms is very straightforward with Contact Form 7.
 After you’ve saved a form, every instance of that form will be automatically updated on your site.
 Thanks to the power of shortcodes in WordPress, there’s no need to republish any content that contains that form.

 Useful Set of Form Fields

-Compared to the most expensive and powerful WordPress multi-purpose form plugins like Gravity Forms, Contact Form 7 might be lacking in form fields.
+Compared with the most expensive and powerful WordPress multi-purpose form plugins, such as Gravity Forms, Contact Form 7 is a little lacking in form fields.
 However, for creating basic online forms, it should have all the fields most users will need.